fsudssAI/RASlab-website/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
   - Principal Investigators
-  # - Researchers
+  - Researchers
   - Grad Students
-  # - Administration
+  - Administration
-  # - Visitors
+  - Visitors
   - Alumni
 design:
-  show_interests: true
+  show_interests: false
   show_role: true
   show_social: true